 President of Business Operations

-Gillian Zucker in 2018-19 enters her fifth season as President of Business Operations of the L.A.
+Gillian Zucker in 2019-20 enters her sixth season as President of Business Operations of the L.A.
 Clippers.
-She is the only female team president in the NBA and oversees the league’s largest female leadership team.
-Zucker oversees all aspects of the Clippers’ business functions, from corporate partnerships, marketing and ticket sales, to finance, legal, communications and community relations.
+She oversees all aspects of the Clippers’ business functions, from corporate partnerships, marketing and ticket sales, to finance, legal, communications and community relations.
 Her focus is creating a culture of constant improvement, and a fan-first philosophy with innovative strategic discipline to support the team efforts around operating as an elite championship franchise.
 She is further committed to positioning the Clippers as a powerful community asset that positively impacts lives far beyond the court.

-Zucker is the driving force in developing new experiences for every segment of the Clippers’ audience.
-She spearheaded the transformation of the in-arena entertainment into what has been widely heralded as best in class.
-She led the introduction of the Chuck the Condor mascot in 2016 as well as the Clippers new brand positioning.
-Zucker also conceived and introduced the exclusive courtside Star Seats, the Lexus Courtside Club and the first-ever Clippers Season Ticket Club while improving the fan experience for 300 level ticket buyers.
+With a focus on the fan, Zucker has led the creation of new experiences for every segment of the Clippers’ audience.
+She spearheaded the transformation of the in-arena experience into what has been widely heralded as best in class and led the introduction of the Chuck the Condor mascot and the Clippers’ updated brand positioning in 2016.
+Zucker also conceived and introduced the exclusive courtside Star Seats, the Lexus Courtside Club and the award-winning Clippers Season Ticket Club while improving the fan experience for 300-level ticket buyers.

 In 2015, Zucker led the re-launch of the L.A.
 Clippers Foundation with a focus on leveling the playing field for L.A. children.
-Major foundation initiatives since that time have included a non-profit partnership that solved the vision problem for all children in the Inglewood and Long Beach School Districts and is currently tackling all 640,000+ Los Angeles public school students and, among myriad of other programs, the growth of the Jr. Clippers youth basketball program to more than 100,000 participants, one of the largest in the NBA.
-This past year, the Clippers made a multi-million-dollar gift to the city of Los Angeles that will fund the updating of 350 indoor and outdoor basketball courts at City of Los Angeles Department of Recreation and Parks facilities and bring youth sports programming to all of L.A.’s diverse geographic and economic regions.
+Major foundation initiatives since that time have included Kawhi Leonard, the Clippers and non-profit Baby2Baby making a gift of one million backpacks to reduce stress on low-income families headed back to school across Southern California and a partnership with non-profit Vision to Learn that has solved the vision problem for children in the Los Angeles, Inglewood and Long Beach Unified School Districts.
+The Clippers have also made a multi-million-dollar gift to the city of Los Angeles that is funding the updating of 350 indoor and outdoor Clippers Community Courts at City of Los Angeles Department of Recreation and Parks facilities and bringing youth sports programming to all of L.A.’s diverse geographic and economic regions.
+Additionally, the Jr. Clippers youth basketball program, which counts more than 120,000 participants, is one of the largest in the NBA.

 Zucker is a sports industry veteran with more than 25 years of experience in the industry.
 She joined the Clippers after spending 16 years in motorsports, nine as the President of Auto Club Speedway, the largest race track on the West Coast.
 She also served on the International Speedway Corporation executive management team overseeing the Chicagoland and Kansas Speedways, and was named one of the top five most powerful women in motorsports by MSN and FOX.